aws/sagemaker-tensorflow-serving-container/README.md

 and will send these requests to the default serving signature of your SavedModel bundle.

 You can also add customized Python code to process your input and output data.
 To use this feature, you need to:
-1. Add a python file named `inference.py` to the code directory inside your model archive.
+1. Add a python file named `inference.py` to the `code` directory inside your model archive.
+2. If you want to use a universal `inference.py` file with a multi-model endpoint, then include it in the `code` directory at the s3 URI where the model archives are stored.
 2. In `inference.py`, implement either a pair of `input_handler` and `output_handler` functions or a single `handler` function.
 Note that if `handler` function is implemented, `input_handler` and `output_handler` will be ignored.

 To implement pre/post-processing handler(s), you will need to make use of the `Context` object created by Python service.
 The `Context` is a `namedtuple` with following attributes: